andresporras3423/platform-game/README.md

 - Platform game built with Phaser3

-## GAME DESIGN
+# GAME DESIGN

-# Objectives for this project
+## Objectives for this project

-- Build a platform game inspired in the running dinosaur game
+- Built a platform game inspired in the running dinosaur game
 - The elements of the game should make anyone recall the original game (main character, background, obstacles)
 - The game include platform game features (objects to collect, double jump)
 - As an additional feature I wanted to add the option of change difficulty so the player can get use to the game using the easy mode.

-# How to play
+## How to play

 - Before starting a game, the player can type one's name, otherwise score will be save using default "Anon" name.
 ![play](/images/play-screenshot.png)